 Choose a higher lump sum and your annual pension will be lower.
-Choose a lower lump sum and your annual pension will be higher.
 If you haven't done so already, log in to the portal at btps.co.uk and head to the Pension Calculator.
 You can try different combinations for yourself.